-The abovementioned standards and interpretations were issued by IASB and endorsed by FSC so that they are applicable for annual periods beginning on or after 1 January 2023.
+The abovementioned standards and interpretations were issued by IASB and endorsed by FSC so that they are applicable for annual periods beginning on or after 1 January 2024.
 The standards and interpretations have no material impact on The Group.

-(3) Standards or interpretations issued, revised or amended, by IASB which are not endorsed by FSC, and not yet adopted by The Group as at the end of the reporting period are listed below.
+(3) Standards or interpretations issued, revised or amended, by IASB which are not endorsed by FSC, either not yet adopted by the Group as at the end of the reporting period are listed below.

-Items New, Revised or Amended Standards and Interpretations Effective Date issued by IASB Issued by IASB a IFRS 10 "Consolidated Financial Statements" and IAS 28 To be determined "Investments in Associates and Joint Ventures" - Sale or by IASB Contribution of Assets between an Investor and its Associate or Joint Ventures b IFRS 17 "Insurance Contracts" January 1, 2023 c Classification of Liabilities as Current or Non-current - Amendments January 1, 2024 to IAS 1 d Lease Liability in a Sale and Leaseback - Amendments to IFRS 16 January 1, 2024 e Non-current Liabilities with Covenants - Amendments to IAS 1 January 1, 2024
+Items Effective Date issued Items New, Revised or Amended Standards and Interpretations by IASB а IFRS 10 "Consolidated Financial Statements" and IAS 28 "Investments in To be determined by Associates and Joint Ventures" - Sale or Contribution of Assets between an IASB Investor and its Associate or Joint Ventures b IFRS 17 "Insurance Contracts" 1 January 2023 с Lack of Exchangeability - Amendments to IAS 21 1 January 2025

-A. IFRS 10"Consolidated Financial Statements" and IAS 28"Investments in Associates and Joint Ventures" - Sale or Contribution of Assets between an Investor and its Associate or Joint Ventures
+(a) IFRS 10"Consolidated Financial Statements" and IAS 28"Investments in Associates and Joint Ventures" - Sale or Contribution of Assets between an Investor and its Associate or Joint Ventures